acpguedes/capybara/docs/README.md

 - [Operations Playbook](operations/runbook.md)

 Each document is intentionally scoped so contributors can evolve the implementation without losing sight of the broader product vision.

+When working on the web extension package, install dependencies with `npm install` inside `packages/web-extension/` and commit the resulting `package-lock.json` so collaborators share the same dependency graph.